havocp/xsbt-wiki/FAQ.md

 * Fix issues that affect you.
 [Fork, fix, and submit a pull request](http://help.github.com/fork-a-repo/).
 * Implement features that are important to you.
 There is an [[Opportunities]] page for some ideas, but the most useful contributions are usually ones you want yourself.

+For more details on developing sbt, see [Developing.pdf](http://harrah.github.com/xsbt/Developing.pdf)

 ## Build definitions

 ### What does `:=`, `%`, ... mean?